lrivallain/ms-alz-workshop/docs/Workshop-2-Practical-IaC-Terraform-Azure-Modules/content/02-terraform-fundamentals.md

 !!! note "Add your IP addresses"

-    Ensure to add your current IP address where indicated by the following comment: `# Add your IP addresses`
+  Ensure to add your current IP address where indicated by the following comment: `# Add your IP addresses` => from terminal that will execute terraform: curl ifconfig.me

   Same for `# Add admin email addresses` in the SQL Database threat detection policy.

 ---

 ## Part 4: Enhanced Outputs Configuration